econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 ![](assets/psbt01.png)

+## Step 3: Finalize Transaction
-Step 3: On the next screen you will be presented with the transaction ID (txid) and a graph showing the inputs and outputs to the transaction.
+On the next screen you will be presented with the transaction ID (txid) and a graph showing the inputs and outputs to the transaction.
 Click on `Finalize Transaction for Signing`.

 ![](assets/psbt02.png)

+## Step 4: Animated QR Codes
-Step 4: On the next screen, click on `Show QR` and Sparrow Wallet will display a series of animated QR codes in a pop-up window.
+On the next screen, click on `Show QR` and Sparrow Wallet will display a series of animated QR codes in a pop-up window.
 Then you can scan those with your SeedSigner.
 If you have not done so already, you will need to power on your SeedSigner, scan your QR code seed phrase, enter your passphrase, and then select the option to sign the PSBT.

 ![](assets/psbt03.png)
 ![](assets/psbt04.jpg)

+## Step 5: Confirmation
-Step 5: On your SeedSigner you will confirm several details about this transaction.
+On your SeedSigner you will confirm several details about this transaction.
 - Make sure you select the correct wallet, noting the fingerprint.
 - Check the amount and input/output graph.
 - You will be warned if this is a full spend.